Ear Surgery (Otoplasty) in Albany

 The Ear Reshaping Procedure

-Plastic surgeon Dr. Bruce Barach makes a small incision in the back of the ear to expose the ear cartilage.
+Albany plastic surgeon Dr. Bruce Barach makes a small incision in the back of the ear to expose the ear cartilage.
 He will then sculpt the cartilage and bend it back toward the head.
 Non-removable stitches may be used to help maintain the new shape.
 Occasionally, he will remove a piece of cartilage to provide a more natural-looking fold when the surgery is complete.

 In most cases, the surgery will leave a faint scar in the back of the ear that will fade in time.
 The procedure usually takes about two to three hours, depending on the extent of the condition and which surgical technique is necessary.
 The head will be wrapped for about one week after the surgery, and Dr. Barach will recommend wearing a stocking cap or ski band to bed for several weeks.